freeCodeCamp/learn-relational-databases-by-building-a-mario-database/TUTORIAL.md

 ### 40.1

 The databases you see are there by default.
-You want to make your own with `CREATE DATABASE database_name;`
+You can make your own with `CREATE DATABASE database_name;`

-The capitalized words are keywords telling psql what to do.
+The capitalized words are keywords telling PostgreSQL what to do.
 The name of the database is the lowercase word.
 Note that **all commands need a semi-colon at the end.**

 Create a new database named `first_database`.

 #### HINTS

-- Don't forget the semi-colon
+- Don't forget the semi-colon at the end
 - Type `CREATE DATABASE first_database;` into the psql prompt and press enter
 - Type `psql -U freecodecamp postgres` into the terminal to log in to psql if you aren't logged in first